nedpals/jisoni/README.md

 }
 ```
 ## Using `decode<T>`
-In order to use the `decode<T>` function, you need to explicitly define a `from_json` method from that type you're going to target which accepts a `jisoni.Any` argument and map the fields you're going to put into the type.
+In order to use the `decode<T>` function, you need to explicitly define a `from_json` method from that type you're going to target in which it accepts a `jisoni.Any` argument and inside of it you to map the fields you're going to put into the type.

 ```v
 struct Person {